-a.s.r. non-life ranks among the top three property and casualty (P&C) insurers in the Netherlands, with a market share of 13.8% in 2021 (2020: 14.1%), measured by gross written premiums (GWP).

-a.s.r. non-life offers P&C products for the retail and commercial markets under the brands a.s.r., Ditzo and Europeesche Verzekeringen.
-The a.s.r. brand focuses on the retail and commercial markets via advisors and mandated brokers, and Ditzo via direct online distribution to individuals.
+a.s.r. non-life ranks among the top three property and casualty (P&C) insurers in the Netherlands, with a market share of 13.8% in 2022 (2021: 13.8%), measured by premiums received.
+The pro forma market share including Aegon Schadeverzekering N.V.
+(Aegon non-life) would be 15.1% in 2022.
+Currently a.s.r. non-life offers P&C products for the retail and commercial markets under the brands a.s.r. and Aegon.
+As part of the integration, the Aegon non-life P&C products will be re-branded to a.s.r. in the course of 2024.
+Both brands focus on the retail and commercial markets via advisors and mandated brokers.
+Through the label 'lk kies zelf van a.s.r.'
+(I am choosing myself, from a.s.r.)
+P&C has a direct channel for distributing insurance products including travel and recreational insurance to consumers.
 Additionally, the underwriting company Corins operates independently on the Dutch co-insurance market.
 In addition to a.s.r. non-life, Corins represents a panel of reputable international (re)insurers, serving VNAB brokers on the Dutch insurance exchange market. a.s.r. non-life's market position has been significantly strengthened in recent years through the acquisition of Generali and through strong organic growth in a market characterised by disciplinary and economic pricing.
-Europeesche Verzekeringen offers travel and recreational insurance via travel agents.
-The combined ratio (COR) was 93.9% (2021: 91.9%).
-Despite the increase of 2%-points, the combined ratio and underlying business performance remained strong.
-2021 was impacted positively by COVID-19 restrictions, partly offset by the July floods and reserve strengthening.
-This year, weather related calamities (the 'triple storm'in February) and large claims had a higher impact than last year, and the level of claims rose due to increased traffic intensity as lockdown measures were lifted.

-1 Source: Market shares DNB 2021.
-Market shares 2022 are not available yet.

-Combined ratio P&C
+The combined ratio (COR) increased to 93.6% (2022: 92.5%), primarily driven by the impact of inflation on claims despite a lower level of weather-related calamities compared with 2022.
+Premium increases were implemented in the retail portfolio at the end of the second quarter and in the commercial portfolio in the fourth quarter of 2023.
+These increases take effect from policy anniversary dates throughout the year (especially in the retail portfolio), and it therefore takes two years to see the full effect on the total portfolio.